Arvin01/DWD_extract/README.md

     ##  [9] "grids/precipitation/may" "grids/precipitation/nov"
     ## [11] "grids/precipitation/oct" "grids/precipitation/sep"

-We can now loop over all these folders and load and stack all containing rasters easily with a loop.
-For loops have a bad reputation in R, but they do not necessarily have to be slow.
+We can now loop over all these folders and load and stack all containing rasters easily with a `for` loop. `for` loops have a bad reputation in R, but they do not necessarily have to be slow.
 The key to efficient loops in R is pre-allocation.
 In this example, we make sure our loop runs fast by creating an empty list for the extracted data instead of jamming our memory with an object that grows during each iteration:

 ``` r
 out <- vector(mode = "list", length = length(months))